gonzalocasas/taz-data-collector/README.md

     npm install

 Create a file named `now-secrets.json` at the top level of this project and enter the secrets  (values starting with the `@`) from the `now.json` file.
-Example :
+Example:

     {
       "@ttn-access-key": "ttn-account-v2.oioioioioioi",